 The third scenario is that the two of you might be realizing that what you have is so much stronger than the differences that drew you apart in the first place.
 But this is where you have to be really honest with yourself.
 Do you want him back?
 What has changed in regard to your differences?
 What makes you think that it’ll work this time?
 But more importantly, does he want you back?

-No one rules works for all, you have to find what works for the two of you.
+In other words, no one size fits all situations, you have to do what is right for the two of you.